coetry/digitalpsychology.io/src/pages/need-to-complete/index.md

 During the Christmas season in 2016, Harvard researchers conducted a study with the Canadian Red Cross.
 Potential donors were directed to one of three landing pages.
 The first group received a request for cash donations.
 The second group was asked to select gifts from a selection of six items like blankets, baby diapers or hot meals among others.
 A location marker on a globe indicated where the selected items would be donated.
 The third landing page offered the same gifts but in a pseudo-set called "Global Survival Kit".
 Each time an item was selected, instead of location markers, a line grew further around the globe.
 A closed circle meant that all six items were funded, but potential donors could choose as many gifts as they wanted.
 21% of the people in the third group decided to donate all six gifts, compared with only 5% on the second page and 3% in the cash condition. ([Barasz, John, Keenan & Norton, 2017](http://www.hbs.edu/faculty/Pages/item.aspx?num=52665))

+We like to tick off things that we got done.
+In the days before paper and pen, our memories had to perform the whole job.
+To keep track, our mind fixates on unfinished tasks – the so-called **Zeigarnik effect**.
+The psychologist Bluma Zeigarnik had noted that waiters could remember open orders more efficiently than those that had been delivered.
+Further experiments had proven that we could recall uncompleted or interrupted things better than things we’ve finished ([Zeigarnik, 1927](http://codeblab.com/wp-content/uploads/2009/12/On-Finished-and-Unfinished-Tasks.pdf)).

 ## Examples